Content Type TABLE does not allow 0 cellspacing

 Said that, AFAIK table attributes like cellspacing and cellpadding are deprecated in HTML5

 The field "Additional CSS Class" trims white spaces, so you can't add more than one CSS class... please, fix it!

-Updated by Riccardo De Contardi about 4 years ago
+Updated by Riccardo De Contardi over 4 years ago

 - on 7.6.16 has no more the fields "border", "cellpadding", "cellspacing" if you use Fluid Styled Content.
 They are still present if you use CSS Styled Content.